 Burden-Reduced Cleft Lip and Palate Care and Healing

-Collaborative research for the project focuses on an optimal treatment strategy with minimal burden for the patient and healthcare system.
+Collaborative research for the project focuses on an optimal treatment strategy with minimal burden on the patient and healthcare system.
 Currently there are many treatment strategies used for cleft lip and palate repair.
-Most commonly, surgical interventions are performed in multiple steps (2 -4 steps), sometimes combined with the use of an individualized palatal orthopaedic plate from birth to surgery.
+Most commonly, surgical interventions are performed in multiple steps (2 -4 steps), sometimes combined with the use of an individualised palatal orthopaedic plate from birth to surgery.
 The palatal plate keeps the tongue out of the cleft space and passively narrows the palatal cleft.
 This facilitates the surgical repair and makes it less extensive.
-However, currently palatal shape documentation and the plate production necessitates a palatal impression at birth which endangers the child’s airway.
-Thus, the project aims to develop a digital and risk-free strategy for the palatal shape recognition as well as plate production.
+However, currently, palatal shape documentation and plate production necessitate a palatal impression at birth which endangers the child’s airway.
+Thus, the project aims to develop a digital and risk-free strategy for palatal shape recognition as well as plate production.